jordantrujillo/jordantrujillo.github.io/_posts/2022-09-18-running-old-programs.markdown

 # Windows

 ## WINEVDM
 WINEVDM is a compatibility layer for WIN16bit applications, it will run within 64Bit versions of Windows.
-It is an open source project and your mileage may very but so far I have been able to run programs as far back as Windows 1.0.
+It is an open source project and your mileage may vary but so far I have been able to run programs as far back as Windows 1.0.
 - Github: https://github.com/otya128/winevdm